 Turn off and put away your cell phones.
 Remove ear buds.
 Do not answer your phone or text in class.
 Do not leave class in order to answer your phone or text.
 This is inappropriate behavior.
 Using or accessing a cell phone during an exam will cause you to receive a zero for that exam.
 Student Conduct: 8.
 Unauthorized use of cell phones, pagers, and other communication devices in all instructional areas and Library, including all labs and classrooms during instructional sessions (2009-2010 Catalogue, page 133).
 After a verbal or written notice and giving the student an opportunity to respond, any faculty member may, for good cause, order a student removed from his or her class for the day of the removal and the next class meeting (Education Code 76032).
 Keep all electronic devices out of sight during class.
 If you are suspended from class, you will receive a zero for any work missed.
-No talking is permitted during exams or quizzes.
-If you finish early, turn your exam paper over and read a book.
+Electronic devices and digital distraction are detrimental to our learning environment and your success.